JoseRoca/AfxNova/docs/Collections/Linked Lists.md

 # DVarList

 `DVarList`implements an indexed double-linked list for the `DVARIANT` (dynamic variant) data type.
-A `DVARIANT` can contain any kind of data except fixed-length string data (if you pass it as the input it willbe converted to a unicode dynamic stiong). `DVarList`has not a constructor, so it has to be created with the `NEW`keyword and freed with `DELETE`.
+A `DVARIANT` can contain any kind of data except fixed-length string data (if you pass it as the input it willbe converted to a unicode dynamic stiong).

 #### Usage example: